rwblokzijl/Msc-thesis-EuroToken/thesis.md

 heart of value accounting in our current system, the Bitcoin white paper proposes a digital payment infrastructure with associated currency that completely moves the very core of value accounting to a distributed and open system.
-10 years after the publication of its whitepaper the crypto-currency is extremely popular as an investment vehicle.
-Any significant payment volumes have yet to be demonstrated however.
+While 10 years after the publication of its white paper the crypto-currency is extremely popular as an investment vehicle, any significant payment volumes have yet to be demonstrated.
 With transaction fees at around 59 US dollars [@BitcoinTransactionFees] around April 21 2021, Bitcoin is not ready to be a direct consumer facing payment method.

 Other solutions to the tight coupling problem have been successful on national levels.
 In the Netherlands the iDEAL system has succeeded in integrating most dutch banks under a single online payment system.
-In Norway a similar product called Vipps exists that integrates all Norwegian banks into a single payments app that enables users to transparently send money.
-Similar systems exist in many European countries [@EMPSA:online].
-The problem with these solutions is the lack of cross border payments as a result of the lack of international standardisation.
+In Norway a similar product called Vipps exists that integrates all Norwegian banks.
+And similar systems exist in many European countries [@EMPSA:online].
+These are all payment initiatives that effectively create an abstraction layer over the individual banks, leaving them transparent to the user.
+While this does create a single payment interface across a whole nation, the lack of international standardisation leads to the failure to support cross border payments.
+This makes these systems unable to properly support global e-commerce and trade.

 The European Union is actively trying to integrate their financial system across borders.
-With payment-integration initiatives like SEPA, PSD2 and the European Payments Council, the EU is slowly moving towards a better integrated euro zone, however much work is left to be done.
+With payment-integration initiatives like SEPA, PSD2 and the European Payments Council, the EU is slowly moving towards a better integrated euro zone.
+Recently the union has started to explore digital currency alternatives to the current euro [@ReportDigitalEuro].
+A newly designed euro has the potential to act as a single payment interface for both online and off-line transactions.

 With this research we provide a design for EuroToken, a Central Bank Digital Currency designed to act as an alternative to the current privately managed digital euro.
 It implements a blockchain based accounting system that exposes a generalised payment primitive that supports off-line and online digital payments out of the box.
 It provides a equal footing for financial institutions, and individuals alike as it makes users the gatekeeper of their own fiscal lives.